An Anchored Wall Supporting a 50ft Excavation

 Non-linear analysis comments

-In the non-linear analysis, the range of values represent how wall friction was assumed.
 On the low range of moments, wall friction was assumed on both wall sides whereas on the high range of results wall friction was assumed only on the resisting side.

 Some things are for free - others are not

 These free webinars are really great, but if all we did was for free I would be sleeping in a deep excavation!
 We make our living selling deep excavation software, and not just any software.
-I have spent the last 15 years adding all this knowledge and more expertise in our deep excavation design software DeepEX.
-Please take a look and try it out, let me know if you would like us to arrange an online demonstration.

 Looking forward to talking with you,